 By analogy, from our perspective, the ground is stable and standing still under our feet.
 But from a frame of reference outside of our galaxy, we are on a spinning ball, rotating at enormous speed around a sun, itself rotating around the galactic center at a speed close to a million kilometers an hour.
 Stable ground is as much an illusion as free will.
 Frame of reference is everything.

 A disc appears as matter is sucked in, because just like in your bathtub, a twister appears.
 But unlike your bathtub, in space there is no friction, so the twister never loses its energy.
-Matter in the twister can only get closer to the center by moving towards the plane of rotation, creating a disc.
-Also any pre-existing angular momentum is amplified, and frame dragging plays a role in the largest of structures.
-(Wikipedia) ↩
+Matter in the twister can only get closer to the center by moving towards the plane of rotation, forming a disc. ↩

 Notice this is not a claim anything or anyone had some kind of intention, or made a choice, to adopt this as a goal.
 Instead, many systems will have many different effects, but only systems which have an effect that they stay around in face of entropy actually do.
 And that such a system can be correctly described as working towards the goal of staying around. ↩